UrriIsa/codeforces-solutions/README.md

 ## Cómo Usarlo / How to use

-1. Usa `solutions.json` para identificar el problema asociado a cada archivo.
+1. Usa `soluciones.json` para identificar el problema asociado a cada archivo.
 2. Explora la carpeta que desees para ver las soluciones.
 3. Si deseas agregar una nueva solución:
    - Guarda el código en la carpeta correspondiente.
-   - Añade una nueva entrada en `solutions.json`, respetando el formato.
+   - Corre el archivo scripts/genSols.js para actualizar las entradas de `soluciones.json`

 ***Traduction :***

-1. Use `solutions.json` to identify the problem associated with each file.
+1. Use `soluciones.json` to identify the problem associated with each file.
 2. Browse the folder of your choice to view the solutions.
 3. If you want to add a new solution:
    - Save the code in the appropriate folder.
-   - Add a new entry in `solutions.json`, respecting the format.
+   - Run the scripts/genSols.js file to update the entries in `soluciones.json`.

 ---